Satisficing: In personality and happiness research

 Some research has suggested that satisficing/maximizing and other decision-making strategies, like personality traits, have a strong genetic component and endure over time.
-This genetic influence on decision-making behaviors has been found through classical twin studies, in which decision-making tendencies are self-reported by pairs of twins and then compared between monozygotic and dizygotic twins.
+This genetic influence on decision-making behaviors has been found through classical twin studies, in which decision-making tendencies are self-reported by each member of a twinned pair and then compared between monozygotic and dizygotic twins.
 This implies that people can be categorized into "maximizers" and "satisficers", with some people landing in between.

 The distinction between satisficing and maximizing not only differs in the decision-making process, but also in the post-decision evaluation.
 Maximizers tend to use a more exhaustive approach to their decision-making process: they seek and evaluate more options than satisficers do to achieve greater satisfaction.
 However, whereas satisficers tend to be relatively pleased with their decisions, maximizers tend to be less happy with their decision outcomes.
 This is thought to be due to limited cognitive resources people have when their options are vast, forcing maximizers to not make an optimal choice.
 Because maximization is unrealistic and usually impossible in everyday life, maximizers often feel regretful in their post-choice evaluation.